How to Grow and Care for Bloodleaf Plant (Iresine herbstii) Indoors, Common Probems and Solutions

 Pruning

-Pruning Bloodleaf Plant involves pinching of the growing tips to keep it neat, to reduce pests and to control growth.
+Pruning Herbst Bloodleaf involves pinching of the growing tips to keep it neat, to reduce pests and to control growth.
 Cutback the tall stems during the growing season to prevent the plant from becoming leggy.

 Propagation